How to apply

 - If you are a citizen of a Cooperating State*, obtain a letter of endorsement from your national agency stating that you will be financially supported throughout the programme.
 If you are a citizen of an ESA Member* state, this is not necessary.
 Contact ESA’s Education Office for further details if necessary.

-- Read to the condition to apply carefully, and familiarise yourself with the LDC documentation found in the list of documents on the right side navigation bar.
+- Read to the condition to apply carefully, and familiarise yourself with the LDC documentation found in the list of documents.

 Instructions for the experiment proposal